Today’s home renovation trends show that we like our houses to work harder and smarter for the money we invest in them.

 Kitchen remodels open the space, perhaps incorporating lonely dining rooms, and feature recycling centers, large pantries, and recharging stations.

-Since the entire family now helps prepare dinner (in your dreams), double prep sinks have evolved into dual-prep islands with lots of counter space and pull-out drawers.
+Since the entire family now helps prepare dinner, double prep sinks have evolved into dual-prep islands with lots of counter space and pull-out drawers.

 Trend #5: Energy Diets